Vizzini: History

 Bidis, a Roman city mentioned by Pliny and Cicero, stood here in a territory that has been inhabited since prehistoric times.

 The modern town developed in the Middle Ages around a now non-extant castle, as a fief of various lords, including the Chiaromontes and the Schittinos, although for many years it was also part of the royal domain.

 In 1358, Roland of Sicily reconquered the area from Vizzini to Avola.

 In 1415, the Jewish community of Vizzini was expelled by Queen Blanca, and was never permitted to return.

-On the 14th of July, 1943 the town of Vizzini was liberated from fascist forces by the British military.
+On July 14, 1943, the town of Vizzini was liberated from fascist forces by the British military.
 Specifically, by that time Vizzini was occupied by a small detachment of forces from Nazi Germany.
 Britain's XXX Corps under General Montgomery consisting largely of M4 Sherman Tanks easily overpowered the small group of German tanks that were present in the town.
 The town had been in the American occupational zone and this caused some confusion when British forces liberated the town first.